Hardcore in the Valley: Spotlight on punk sound emerging from outside Ottawa | CBC News

 Hockey.
 Fiddle music.
 And trucks.

-For Orrin Bertrand, it seemed like that's all anyone in the Ottawa Valley cared about — at least when he was growing up in the tiny town of Beachburg, near Pembroke.
+For Orrin Alexander, it seemed like that's all anyone in the Ottawa Valley cared about — at least when he was growing up in the tiny community of Beachburg, near Pembroke, Ont.

 In fact, he says the area's lack of "creative endeavours" prompted him and many of his friends to leave after graduating — in his case to pursue his love of film by studying in southern Ontario.

-Note: - A previous version of this story used the wrong surname for Orrin Alexander.Jan 29, 2024 10:30 AM ET